Skip to main content

-The IAASB has issued a new global sustainability assurance standard designed to strengthen the global sustainability disclosure ecosystem.
+A global sustainability assurance standard designed to strengthen the credibility of sustainability disclosures

 The International Standard on Sustainability Assurance (ISSA) 5000, General Requirements for Sustainability Assurance Engagements, is applicable across various sustainability topics and frameworks, and is designed for use by both professional accountants and non-accountant assurance practitioners.